h4rvey-g/Note-Blog/content/USMLE/Blood/Hemochromatosis.md

 # Epidemiology
 - Age of onset: individuals > 40 years
 	- Symptoms start to show when body iron levels reach > 20 g.
-	- <span style="background:rgba(240, 200, 0, 0.2)">Before menopause, women lose iron via menstruation and pregnancy, which slows down iron accumulation within the body.
+	- <span style="background:rgba(240, 200, 0, 0.2)">Before [[menopause|menopause]], women lose iron via menstruation and pregnancy, which slows down iron accumulation within the body.
 As a result, symptom onset occurs later in women (typically postmenopausal) than in men.</span>

 ---
 # Etiology